sangeetds/Java-Projects/contacts/README.md

 # Running the app

 Please make sure you have the Java 8 installed and configured in your system.
+Inside the directory, run the command:-
+`mvn clean install` <br/>
+so that all the dependencies are installed.

 Compile and run the `ContactsTest` java file in the `contacts/src/main/java/com/cognitree/sangeet` folder to run the folder and database subsequently. <br/>
 After that you can proceed with making API calls.